onurqnel/MyCSJourney/src/content/posts/Cpp.md

 Variables are named memory locations that hold values during program execution.
 Variable name is called an identifier.

 - Identifiers must begin with a letter or an underscore.
-- Subsequent characters may include digits (0–9).
+- Subsequent characters may include digits.
 - Identifiers are case-sensitive.

 >Note: Variable names should be descriptive

-Variables must be declared with a type before use.
-They can be initialized during declaration.

 ```cpp
 int x = 1, y;       // x is initialized; y is only declared